March 30, 2020 | By Patrick T. McCloskey

 While a “one-off” in a time crunch is unlikely, by itself, to cause the corporate veil to be pierced in New York, making payments on behalf of the business from a personal bank account or with a personal credit card with any frequency will give a creditor ammunition to claim the entity was the “alter ego” of the SBO, which will enhance the argument for personal liability.
 This is especially the case if the SBO is the sole equity owner of the entity.
 Even though New York courts typically require some type of wrongdoing in addition to dominion and control to pierce the corporate veil, the better course of action is to avoid giving an aggrieved creditor anything to latch onto.

-Most SBOs likely realize there could be personal liability for unpaid payroll taxes, but they may not be aware that, under New York law, the ten largest equity owners of corporations (whose shares are privately held) and LLCs can have personal liability for all “debts, wages or salaries” owed to employees for services performed in New York.
+Most SBOs understand they could have personal liability for unpaid payroll taxes, but they may not be aware that, under New York law, the ten largest equity owners of corporations (whose shares are privately held) and LLCs can have personal liability for all “debts, wages or salaries” owed to employees .
 While the liability is not automatic (the employee needs to provide advance notice to the equity holder(s) and provide an opportunity to pay before suing), the risk is there and personal liability can attach if an employee follows the required procedures.

 Until recently this potential liability only applied to New York corporations, but the laws have been amended so they now apply to both domestic and foreign corporations (whose shares are not publicly traded) and LLCs.